 The Santee Rig or Santee Cooper Rig is one of many popular catfish rigs for fishing for all species of catfish.
 It’s commonly referred to as the “Santee Rig” for short by many anglers.

-This rigging gained the name “Santee Rig” due to it’s popularity with catfish anglers on the famous Santee Cooper catfish lakes in the Carolina’s.
+This rigging gained the name “Santee Rig” due to its popularity with catfish anglers on the famous Santee Cooper catfish lakes in the Carolina’s.

 This Santee Cooper Rig is one of the catfish rigs that’s a favorite among anglers who target blue and channel catfish but can also be used to target flathead catfish as well.
 It can be used for any of the three primary species of catfish that anglers target.